 [The views of the Lyell Icefield are also very impressive, leading towards Mount Forbes on the left.
 Lyell Meadows are obvious beneath Arctomys. ++]

 [A shot over the Lyell Meadows and the impressive ice fall from the Lyell Glacier towards Mount Forbes.
 The original access route for the Lyell Glacier was right up this ice fall when it was much less broken!
-The long route from Glacier Lake is now up broken moraines in the foreground and through chossy cliffs out of sight to the right.]
+The long route from Glacier Lake is now up broken moraines in the foreground and through chossy cliffs to the right.]

 [A gorgeous head-on view of the mighty 11,851 ft Mount Forbes - which I would climb in 2016, in perfect conditions.]

 [An incredible view of the 5 Lyells.
 From L to R, Christian, Walter, Ernest, Edward and Rudolph. ++]